|

 My day usually started at about 7:30 with a cup of coffee,

-there was a significant A7 related issue.
+meeting if there was a significant A7 related issue.

 Once we were finished with preparing for the morning meeting,